wwszola/MarkovTool/README.md

 ### Setting seed
 - Calling static method `reset_static_rng` generates identical `matrix` (in `random`) and first `_state`
 - Setting `my_seed` creates identical process, but unique for every first state

+### A game?
+- example `examples/game.py` presents simple game where you bet and claim rewards for guessing the state

 ## TODO
 - state translator( a dict ?)